SeanNaren/deepspeech.pytorch/README.md

 # Set up env variables for cmds
 export CLIENT_ID=<CLIENT_ID from OAuth page>
 export CLIENT_SECRET=<CLIENT_SECRET from OAuth page>
-export KUBEFLOW_SRC=/Users/sean.narenthiran/kubeflow/ # Ensure absolute path
-export KUBEFLOW_TAG=master
-export PROJECT=deepspeech # Ensure these are set to the values you've used when setting up kubeflow export KFAPP=deepspeech # Ensure these are set to the values you've used when setting up kubeflow
+export KUBEFLOW_SRC=~/kubeflow/ # Ensure path to a folder location which will contain kubeflow export KUBEFLOW_TAG=master export PROJECT=deepspeech # Ensure these are set to the values you've used when setting up kubeflow export KFAPP=deepspeech # Ensure these are set to the values you've used when setting up kubeflow